Giffnock railway station

 Giffnock railway station is a railway station serving the town of Giffnock, East Renfrewshire.
 The station is managed by ScotRail and is on the East Kilbride–Glasgow Central line.
+The station was closed for four months for modernisation works to commence.

 History

 The station was opened by the Busby Railway on 1 January 1866.

 Upgrade works

-In March 2023 piling work began for the line to be electrified.
+In March 2023, piling work began for the line to be electrified.
 The station had a proposed plan that showed Giffnock would become a station that could be accessible by wheelchair users.
 The 1860s red footbridge was replaced by a sleek new design with lifts, and new stairs were constructed.

+Post Electrification

+Following a completion of works, the station reopened with a new bridge with lifts.
+The entire length of platform 1 was demolished and rebuilt.
+Large amounts of Vegetation were also cut behind platform 2 and a high wooden fence was built.